-It somehow sounded interesting and I started to investigate, what made the author Michael Nast categorised us that way?
+It somehow sounded interesting and I started to investigate, what made the author Michael Nast categorise us that way?
 Which reasons and arguments were behind?

 I found the initial article – quite ironically on a german site called Im gegenteil.

 The site is a sophisticated version of a dating site, after a thorough screening – interviewers are sent out to meet the “single” and present the man or woman on their site from where you can then contact them if that one single has sparked your romantic interest.
 (If you are searching – you should have a look as it is an interesting take on a dating service – the singles can be “found” in various german city, it is well written and entertaining.
 In short not your standard online dating service).

 Photo by Nan Goldin